Weave / Lead Agency / International Co-Investigator Scheme

 Here you will find answers to questions about Weave, Lead Agency and International Co-Investigator Scheme.
 Further information can be found on the country-specific pages.
 If you have additional questions about these agreements, please contact the SNSF Administrative Offices.

-Which grants from which funding schemes count as project funding grants in the sense of Article 13.1 of the Regulations on project funding?
+Which grants from which funding schemes count towards the upper limit for simultaneous grants in accordance with Article 13.1 of the Regulations on project funding?

 See the list of all funding schemes here (PDF).